 One recent example is the co-investment into a leading solar photovoltaic (PV) racking provider in the US.
-The business has been operating for over 20 years and delivered the mounting systems required for over 1 million solar PV installations.
+The business has been operating for over 20 years and delivered the mounting systems required for over 1,000,000 solar PV installations.

 These renewable energy systems are used both domestically and commercially to provide fully renewable/sustainable power in commercial production facilities.
 This model reduces pollution and makes production processes far more efficient, cleaner and cheaper over their lifetime.
 This drives environmental benefits and supports improved profitability.
 This example is typical of the private equity impact investments we are sourcing.

 Another recent PE investment example is into a leading consumer-to-consumer trading platform which enables asset owners to buy and sell products that they no longer need.
 This model represents a huge growth opportunity.
-We expect to see re-commerce, or the “second-hand economy”, grow hugely in importance over the coming years.
-Here the PE team again co-invested into a profitable business alongside a core GP (general partner), with plans to expand the offering into new products and into new territories.
+We expect to see re-commerce, or the “second-hand economy”, grow hugely in importance over coming years.
+Here the PE team again co-invested into a profitable business alongside a core GP, with plans to expand the offering into new products and into new territories.

-For every product that can be traded second-hand, the materials, production cost, energy and consequent carbon dioxide (CO2) emissions generate from producing a new product can be avoided.
+For every product that can be traded second hand, the materials, production cost, energy and consequent CO2 emissions generate from producing a new product can be avoided.
 This results in significant environmental benefits.

 Opportunity number 3 – Real estate